What we do

-As a charity, our members’ support, via donations and volunteering, is vital to the work we do.
+As a charity, our members’ support, via donations and volunteering, is vital to our work.
 In return for joining, members receive our magazine ‘The Victorian’, our journal 'Studies in Victorian architecture and design' and get priority booking at our numerous events around the country.

-You can find out more about the work we do via the links below or click here to join the Victorian Society.
+Find out more about our work via the links below or click here to join the Victorian Society.

 Victorian and Edwardian buildings are irreplaceable, cherished, diverse, beautiful, familiar and part of our everyday life.
 They contribute overwhelmingly to the character of places people love and places where people live.
 They belong to all of us.
 Their owners are really only custodians for future generations.